God’s Gifts of the Senses

 Promote movement with finger plays, which are songs or chants that use hand movements matched with the words.

 Use a deck of cards with pictures on them that cue movements.
 For example, when telling the story of Noah’s Ark, you can use cards to cue movements that match the key characters and symbols in the story.
 Tell the children, “When I hold up a card as I am telling the story, that means you can act out the card.”
 When you say the name, “Noah,” while telling the story, hold up a picture of him and the children can pretend they are hammering nails.
-When you say the word, “rain,” hold up a picture of rain and they can make their fingers wiggle like rain falling down.
-When you show the rainbow card, they can trace a rainbow in the air with their finger.
+When you say the word, “rain,” hold up a picture of rain and they can make their fingers wiggle like raindrops falling.
+When you show the rainbow card, they can trace a rainbow arc in the air with their fingers.
 They can even make the sounds of different animals as an auditory component.